riraq/Readme_Generator/README.md

 # Readme_Generator
 Node.js based app that takes inputs to generate a readme using best practices.
+The inputs are done using the Inquirer package.